panevo/django-celery-email-reboot/README.rst

 This is a fork of `django_celery_email`_.
 As this package has gone unmaintained for some time, we have decided to maintain the package in order to maintain compatability with future Django versions, starting with Django 4.x and 5.x.

+This new package is available in pypi under the name `django-celery-email-reboot`: https://pypi.org/project/django-celery-email-reboot/

 .. _`Celery`: http://celeryproject.org/
 .. _`Django`: http://www.djangoproject.org/